- Does homeowners insurance cover fallen tree damage?

 Can you be held liable for tree damage?

 If a healthy tree went down in a storm, you can't be blamed, However, if there is negligence on your part, you can be held liable for the damage.
-If your tree was dead or diseased, and a judgment or settlement finds that you knew or should have known about that, you could be legally liable for the damages.
+If your tree was dead or diseased, and a judgment or settlement finds that you knew or should have known, you could be legally liable for the damages.
 This is especially true if your neighbor has documentation proving that he or she complained to you or the city about the state of your tree.

 Your homeowners insurance policy covers liability, including defending you in a lawsuit.
 Your neighbor could submit a claim to your insurance company if they believe you are at fault.
 If your neighbor sues you, claiming that you were negligent in failing to take care of your tree, your insurance company will pay to defend your case, and will pay for damages if you're responsible.
 The cost of legal defense is in addition to policy liability limits, although the amount of damage paid for is subject to these limits.